 If you decide to go with an FHA loan product, don’t rush through the process.
 Instead, save up enough money so you can afford the down payment and still have ample amount of cash to fall back on should a financial emergency arise.

-Also, address any credit issues to give yourself the best chance of qualifying for a competitive interest rate that will save you money for years to come.
+Also, address any credit issues to give yourself the best chance of qualifying for competitive interest rates that will save you money for years to come.